 Talk to your GP or pharmacist for help and advice about the best way to quit smoking.
 For more help to quit smoking visit QUIT.ie and sign up for an online quit plan.
-Visit SpunOut.ie/Quit for more information on your quit journey and tips on how to stay smoke free.
+Visit spunout.ie/Quit for more information on your quit journey and tips on how to stay smoke free.

-- Alcohol and drugs helpline: 1800 459459 - Drugs.ie provide information and support on alcohol and drugs. drugs.ie - Narcotics Anonymous is an association who support people who are recovering from drug addiction na-ireland.org - Alcoholics Anonymous is a support group for people recovering from alcoholism alcoholicsanonymous.ie - Al Anon is a support group for families and friends of problem drinkers al-anon-ireland.org - Drinkhelp.ie: provides access to information and advice on alcohol related issues and problems. drinkhelp.ie - National Smokers' Quitline: 1850 201203

-• Quit.ie: provides information and support to quit smoking
+- Alcohol and drugs helpline 1800 459459 - Drugs.ie provide information and support on alcohol and drugs drugs.ie - Narcotics Anonymous is an association who support people who are recovering from drug addiction - na-ireland.org - Alcoholics Anonymous is a support group for people recovering from alcoholism - alcoholicsanonymous.ie - Al Anon is a support group for families and friends of problem drinkers - al-anon-ireland.org - National Smokers' Quitline 1850 201203 - Quit.ie provides information and support to quit smoking

-- ✓ Be sure to do your research on drugs and their effects before you make a decision about what is healthy for you. - ✓ Alcohol is the most commonly used drug in Ireland, and although it is a legal drug for those over 18, it is still dangerous, addictive, and can cause serious damage to your physical and mental health - √ It is against the law for anyone under 18 to buy alcohol in a pub, off-licence or shop.
+- ✓ Be sure to do your research on drugs and their effects before you make a decision about what is healthy for you. - ✓ Alcohol is the most commonly used drug in Ireland, and although it is a legal drug for those over 18, it is still dangerous, addictive, and can cause serious damage to your physical and mental health. - ✓ It is against the law for anyone under 18 to buy alcohol in a pub, off-licence or shop.
 It is also illegal for a person to buy alcohol for someone who is under 18. - ✓ If you are arrested and found with drugs in your possession you could face up to seven years in prison, and longer if the judge feels that you were going to supply the drugs to other people. - ✓ If you are worried about yourself or someone you know who is drinking or taking drugs, remember that there is always help and support out there. - √ There is no healthy amount of smoking or vaping.
 Seek support to stay smoke free or to quit.

-Chapter 5 Sexuality & Relationships
+Sexuality & Relationships